Autoresponder and Email Series

 If you get this warning on top of the main Autoresponder administration page, it means you have more messages ready to send than the delivery capacity of your system.
 That depends on the speed you set on the Newsletter’s main settings.

-Once the speed is raised, let the system work to flush the queue: until then the message will be displayed.
+Once the speed is raised, let the system work to flush the queue; until then, the message will be displayed.

 This warning could be temporary and it is displayed only if there is a delay of more than some hours.
 If you have an important number of emails all going out together, it is acceptable to have a delay in the email series larger than the one set between every single message.